 • Pass an exam

 Unlike appraisers, assessors have no federal requirement for certification.
 In states that mandate certification for assessors, the requirements are usually similar to those for appraisers.
-Some states also have more than one level of certification.
 For example, the International Association of Assessing Officers (IAAO) offers the Certified Assessment Evaluator (CAE).
 This designation covers topics that include property valuation for tax purposes, property tax administration, and property tax policy.
-As of January 1, 2014, applicants are required to have a bachelor's degree prior to obtaining the designation.
+Applicants are required to have a bachelor's degree prior to obtaining the designation.

-For those states that do not require certification for assessors, the hiring office usually requires the candidate to take basic appraisal courses, complete on-the-job training, and work enough hours to meet the requirements for appraisal licenses or certificates.
-Many assessors also have a state appraisal license.
+For those states that do not require certification for assessors, individual companies often require the candidate to take basic appraisal courses, complete on-the-job training, and meet the work-hours requirements for appraisal licenses or certificates.
+Many assessors also have a state appraiser license or credential.

 Assessors tend to start working in an assessor's office that provides on-the-job training; smaller municipalities are often unable to provide this work experience.
-An alternate source of experience for aspiring assessors is through a revaluation firm.
+An alternate source of experience for aspiring assessors is working for a revaluation firm.

 Both appraisers and assessors must take continuing education courses to keep the license or certification.
-Requirements vary by state.
+Exact requirements vary by state and certification.

 Appraisers and assessors of real estate typically have an interest in the Building, Persuading and Organizing interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.